 ☑ The specific perimeter sediment controls will be installed and made operational prior to conducting earth-disturbing activities in any given portion of the site that will receive storm water from earth-disturbing activities are described below (7.2.10.1b).
-Perimeter sediment control devices will be made operational or See below.
+Will be made operational or See below.
+Perimeter sediment control devices are impracticable on all sections of the project.
+They will be made operational where possible.